Basic Information

 Gene targeting strategy for B-hEPCAM LLC1 cells.
 The exogenous promoter and human EPCAM coding sequence was inserted to replace part of murine exon 4 and all of exons 5~7.
 The insertion disrupts the endogenous murine Epcam gene, resulting in a non-functional transcript.

-EPCAM protein expression analysis in B-hEPCAM LLC1 cells.
-Single cell suspensions from wild-type LLC1 and B-hEPCAM LLC1 cell cultures were stained with species-specific anti-EPCAM antibodies.
-Human EPCAM protein was detected on the surface of B-hEPCAM LLC1 cells but not wild-type LLC1 cells.
-The 1-B12 clone and the 1-F11 clone of B-hEPCAM LLC1 cells were used for in vivo experiments.
+EPCAM expression analysis in B-hEPCAM LLC1 cells by flow cytometry.
+Single cell suspensions from wild-type LLC1 and B-hEPCAM LLC1 cultures were stained with species-specific anti-EPCAM antibody.
+Human EPCAM was detected on the surface of B-hEPCAM LLC1 cells but not wild-type LLC1 cells.
+The 1-B12 clone of B-hEPCAM LLC1 cells were used for in vivo experiments.

 Subcutaneous homograft tumor growth of B-hEPCAM LLC1 cells.
 B-hEPCAM LLC1 cells (2×105) were subcutaneously implanted into C57BL/6 mice (female, 11-week-old, n=6).
-Tumor volume and body weight were measured three times a week.
+Tumor volume and body weight were measured thrice a week.
 (A) Average tumor volume ± SEM.
 (B) Body weight (Mean± SEM).
 Volume was expressed in mm3 using the formula: V=0.5 X long diameter X short diameter2.
-As shown in panel A, B-hEPCAM LLC1 cells were able to establish tumors in vivo, which can be used for efficacy studies.
+As shown in panel A, B-hEPCAM LLC1 cells were able to establish tumors in vivo and can be used for efficacy studies.

-B-hEPCAM LLC1 cells were subcutaneously transplanted into C57BL/6 mice (n=6), 22 days and 25 days post inoculation, tumor cells were harvested and assessed for human EPCAM protein expression by flow cytometry.
-As shown, human EPCAM protein was highly expressed on the surface of tumor cells.
-Therefore, B-hEPCAM LLC1 cells can be used for in vivo efficacy studies to test novel EPCAM therapeutics.
+B-hEPCAM LLC1 cells were subcutaneously transplanted into C57BL/6 mice (n=6).
+At the end of the experiment, tumor cells were harvested and assessed for human EPCAM expression by flow cytometry.
+As shown, human EPCAM was highly expressed on the surface of tumor cells.
+Therefore, B-hEPCAM LLC1 cells can be used for in vivo efficacy studies of novel EPCAM therapeutics.